timescale/docs/ai/python-interface.md

 ])
 ```

-Then, you can filter using the timestamps by specifing a
+Then, you can filter using the timestamps by specifying a
 `uuid_time_filter`:

 ``` python